-Product liability insurance for manufacturers is not widely used in Ukraine because of the small number of consumers' claims against manufacturers, although this is likely to change in the near future.
+Product liability insurance for manufacturers is not widely used in Ukraine because of the small number of consumers' claims against manufacturers, although the number of types of liability, which are possible to insure at the insurance companies, is growing.
 This type of insurance is not mandatory according to law and is currently offered by a number of insurance companies.

-Insurance services in product liability matters are rendered based on the Law on Insurance110 and on the rules for rendering insurance services developed by a specific insurance company and registered with the respective state agency.
+Insurance services in product liability matters are rendered based on the Law on Insurance113 and on the rules for rendering insurance services developed by a specific insurance company and registered with the respective state agency.